 The Symbolism Within the Flag of Portugal

-With the description out of the way, perhaps it’s time for a quick history lesson on how these colours and symbols came to be!
+With the description out of the way, perhaps it’s time for a quick history lesson on how these colours and symbols came to be the flag of Portugal!
 Although it was officially adopted on 30th June 1911, the colours, the symbols and the meaning behind them are much much older than that.
-The three men that were commissioned with designing the flag were a painter, a journalist, and a writer.
+The three men commissioned with designing the flag were a painter, a journalist, and a writer.
 Their names were Columbano Bordalo Pinheiro, João Chagas, and Abel Botelho.
-If you’re interested in a deep dive on the history of the announcement here’s a pdf copy of a newspaper from the day
+If you’re interested in a deep dive on the history of the announcement here’s a pdf copy of a newspaper from the day.

-The Red and Green of the Portuguese Flag:
+What Does the Red and Green of the Portuguese Flag Mean?

 On top of the red and green, and overlaid on the split between the two colours is an armillary sphere.
 What’s an armillary sphere you ask?
 Well, the armillary sphere was an important astronomical and navigational instrument for the Portuguese sailors during the Age of Discovery.
 It’s essentially a model of the objects in the sky.
 It consists of a frame of metal rings that represent latitude, longitude and several other important astronomical features.